cristian-ramirez/cristian-ramirez.github.io/src/articles/node-stream.md

 - Node streams are powerful option to handle big amount of data from different source, for example files; or use them to handle http request, it allows to keep open a channel to write or read data from the server, and using a reasonable use of memory to solve more complex issues.
-- Applying mathematical concepts we could build elegant solutions to solve complex situations
+- Applying mathematical concepts we could build elegant solutions to solve complex problems

 ### Sources